VishalRamki/rust-ppmviewer/README.md

 A window will pop up that matches the size of the input image.

+## Change Log

+### v1.0.1

+Lol I messed up, and I kept certain values when I shouldn't.

+- Fixes issue where buffer was being generated using (256x256), effectively making your PPM data fit inside this buffer, so any file larger than 256,256 would be forced into it.
+It would result in misaligned images with parts of the image missing.
+- Added new options inside `Cargo.toml` to reduce the amount of bloat (i.e debug, etc.) from the final executable.
+- Removes issues that the Rust-linter found, just make the code not have many errors.

 # Roadmap

 Ensure support for the other formats in the family, i.e: portable pixmap format (PPM), the portable graymap format (PGM) and the portable bitmap format (PBM).
 Right now, I am using the ASCII version of the format as that is what I had been rendering to.
 I would also like to add support for the binary versions.